IYreality/2chains/README.md

 # <img src="logo.png" alt="2Chains" width="300px">

-Smart contracts library for supply chain management.
-These smart contracts can be used as both educational resources and as a way to start your own supply chain applications.
+**Smart contracts library for supply chain management.** These are meant to be used mostly as educational resources for developers getting started in this space.

 ## Getting Started